elaird6/rfml_localization_julia/README.md

 "X_df" are dataframes.
 The former is cartesian location information (x, y) and the latter has a set of measurements {TDoA, RSS, AoA} associated with each location.
 Data is kernelized and then regressed to estimate location.

+Note the example below is constructed as if there are two sets of measurements (or feature types) hence two values of 'p', 'lambda_kern', and in the feature count array (f_count) which declares the number of features for each feature/measurement type.

 ```
   t_start=now()